federgraph/RiggVar-RG38/README.md

 The *library* code for the RiggVar computations in folder Core shall always be GPL only, and a complete application that you build with it should always have the same license.

-I plan to publish the documentation drawing base classes in a standalone repository with dual license.
+I plan to publish the documentation drawing base classes in a dedicated repository with a dual license.

 Since this is a complete application, it contains a number of reusable pieces of original code, besides the computation for the RiggVar model.
 Next to the documentation drawings, there is also the button frame with the integrated touch bar elements, which could be regarded as a reusable piece.